 Since 1998, The Tree Council has been organising Seed Gathering Season, the autumn campaign to inspire everyone to gather seeds, fruits and nuts and grow the trees of the future.
-The festival starts each year on the 23rd September (the autumn equinox, considered to be the first day of autumn) and continues until the 23rd October, giving our volunteer Tree Wardens and member organisations plenty of days on which to hold events, with lots of opportunities for everyone to hear and get inspired.
+The festival starts this year on the 22nd September (the autumn equinox, considered to be the first day of autumn) and continues until the 22nd October, giving our volunteer Tree Wardens and member organisations plenty of days on which to hold events, with lots of opportunities for everyone to hear and get inspired.

 At a time when trees are also being ravaged by newly imported pests and diseases, one important factor for the survival of some species is going to be diversity of stock and the way forward is going to be trees grown from local seed, on home soil.
 Growing seeds from healthy UK trees is probably one of the best ways of taking out insurance that there will be strong saplings to plant where the gaps appear.

 Growing trees from local seed can have great benefits in restocking areas with trees of local provenance.
 The concept of local provenance suggests that trees that are adapted to the local circumstances are more likely to flourish and so help restore, conserve and beautify local urban and rural spaces.
 Collecting seeds and growing trees is also a great way to get children involved and start growing the next generation of tree enthusiasts.

 Interested in getting involved?
 You can find events on our Near You map.

 If you’re interested in organising your own event in 2020, read further to get some tips on how to grow trees from the seeds.
 To find out about the kind of activities which took place in your area last year, for inspiration, you can look at past events.
 You can also find more information in our publications Trees and How to Grow Themand The Good Seed Guide.
 Don’t forget to list your event on our website, so that other people can come and join you!

 If you want to get more people in your community involved, or publicise seed gathering in a school or youth group, use our downloadable poster.